gildahl/arcadeVFE/README.md

 - [Group, rotary]: assigns the defined action to any game whose native controller is a rotary joystick.

-**Note 2**: Be aware that arcadeVFE is "smart" enough to not execute the same command line twice in a row.
+**Note 2**: Be aware that arcadeVFE is "smart" enough to not execute the same action twice in a row.
 For example, if you switch between two games that use the same commands (such as two 4-way joystick games that use the same profiles), or exit a game and then restart the same one, profile loading will be suppressed since that configuration should still be loaded.

 Buttons and Key Presses:
 ------------------------